Copper

 Overview

 Osisko Metals (TSX:OM) is an exploration and development company focusing on two base metal assets in Canada - Gaspé Copper and Pine Point - targeting copper and zinc, both critical minerals necessary for the global transition to clean energy.
-Both company assets are past-producing, brownfield assets that provide significant potential for future production.
+These assets are past-producing, brownfield projects of significant potential for future production.

 Demand for base metals is expected to continue to increase as the global transition towards a green economy and post-COVID activities in the construction and other industries ramp up, creating ideal economic conditions for Osisko’s projects.